bcorporaal/Bentobox/README.md

 0.1.2 - More small textual changes.<br>
 0.2 - Added option to select the theme in the Panel.
 New themes included.<br>
 0.2.1 - Theme tweaks and a few more added.<br>
-0.2.2 - Fixed gradient background, Sunset and Pink Party themes added, optimized logo
+0.2.2 - Fixed gradient background, Sunset and Pink Party themes added, optimized logo size

 ## Ideas for next steps

 - Make logo customizable
 - Add modules for other content through rss feeds
 - Add daily schedule based on calendar